When it comes to foil shavers, many consider Braun the best.

 Here’s a close look at the Series 5 5090cc

-Remember to follow the instruction guide pre-shave.
-That includes washing your face with hot water and a facial soap.
+Remember to follow the instructions guide pre-shave.
+That includes washing your face with hot water and facial soap.
 Taking a hot shower would be better because it will hydrate the hair follicles making it more pliable and easier to cut.

 Lithium Ion Battery